Your Magical Online Casino Destination

 SNG-UK Main Blog Banner

-Automatically credited upon deposit.
-Cancellation can be requested.
-First Deposit Only.
-Min. deposit: £10.
+Automatically credited on 1st Deposit (min £10).
 Game: Book of Dead, Spin Value: £0.1.
-WR 60x free spin winnings amount (only Slots count) within 30 days.
-Max bet is 10% (min £0.10) of the free spin winnings amount or £5 (lowest amount applies).
-Spins must be used before using deposited funds.
-Bonuses do not prevent withdrawing deposit balance.
+WR 10x free spin winnings (Slots only) in 30 days.
+Max bet: 10% (min £0.1) of the free spins winnings or £5 (lowest applies).
 Bonus Policy applies.

 You’re probably familiar with the concept of bingo: marking off numbers on a card (or cards) in the hope of winning a cash prize!